Fletch8/Find_The_Queen/README.md

 Let's start out with something fun - **a game!**

-Everyone will get a chance to **be creative**, and work through some really **tough programming challenges** – since you've already gotten your feet wet with a few small apps (Tomagotchi, Calculator, Weather, Hangman), it's up to you to come up with a fun and interesting game to build.
+Everyone will get a chance to **be creative**, and work through some really **tough programming challenges** – since you've already gotten your feet wet with a few small apps (Tomagotchi, Calculator), it's up to you to come up with a fun and interesting game to build.

 **You will be working individually for this project**, but we'll be guiding you along the process and helping as you go.
 Show us what you've got!

 ---

 ### Technical Requirements

 Your app must:
+* Include Wireframes and User Stories - Project must be approved Before you start coding
 * **Render a game in the browser**
-* **Switch turns** between two players
+* **Switch turns** between two players, if your game doesn't make sense for two players talk to your local instructor about it
 * **Design logic for winning** & **visually display which player won**
 * **Include separate HTML / CSS / JavaScript files**
 * Stick with **KISS (Keep It Simple Stupid)** and **DRY (Don't Repeat Yourself)** principles